coderaman07/100-Days-of-Code/Readme.md

 Today I learnt about how to map list to widgets and also about Map functions in Dart and how to use it in diffrent types of Dart program.

+## Day 67

+Today I learnt about final and const keywords and how to use if statements in flutter specific program to make it a good dynamic Android App.

 ## Contributing